UTXOnly/zap_server/README.md

 ## Introduction
 A [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) server that allows you recieve zaps on nostr, forwarded to your lightning node running on Tor.
 This server allows you to create a [Lightning Address](https://github.com/andrerfneves/lightning-address/blob/master/DIY.md) by selecting a username and using your own domain.
 YOu can run this zap server on a $5 a month VPS, I have included some guides in the additional resouces section of this README to help guide users if need be.

 The Zapserver can fetch invoices can fetch invoices over tor or Wireguard VPN tunnel.
 It is strongly recomended to use a Wireguard VPN tunnel to fetch invoices as tor is very slow to return invoices and the person zapping you will probably not wait around for it.
-You can create a Wireguard VPN tunnel on your tor node by following:
+You can create a Wireguard VPN tunnel to connect to your tor node by following the [wireguard_setup](https://github.com/UTXOnly/zap_server/blob/wireguard_doc/docs/wireguard_setup.md) doc.

 #### Tradeoffs
 * Recieve zaps directly to you lightning node